LaoZZZZZ/bartender-1.1/README.md

  * To install: sudo make install

 The default install directory is /usr/local/bin and is hard coded in the make file.
 If you want to change the install directory, you need to make a small change to the Makefile.
+# Get started
+This section will introduce Bartender with an simple example.
+This exmaple illustrates how to converte a raw fastq reads file to a frequency table containing discovered barcode and raw reads count.
+The result also provides the quality of the discovered barcode in the position matricx format.
+Please download this project to your local machine in order to go through this example.
+The data is in example/random_small_data folder.
+The raw input is 2M_test.fq reads file.

+## Barcode extraction
+The barcode pattern in the reads file is TACC[4-7]AA[4-7]AA[4-7]TT[4-7]ATAA.
+It has four random region separated by 3 spacers.
+Both proceeding and succeeding sequences has 4 characters.
+In this example, we will all one mismatch at proceeding and suceeding sequence respectively.
+To filter out low quality read, any read with average quality score less than 63 (corresponding ascii code is '?') will be filtered out.
+And we name the output file as 2M_extracted_barcode.txt by giving the prefix - 2M_extracted.
+So the ultimate running command is **bartender_extractor_com -f 2M_test.fq -o 2M_extracted -q ? -p TACC[4-7]AA[4-7]AA[4-7]TT[4-7]ATAA -m 2**.
+This commands will output the extracted barcode and its line number to 2M_extracted_barcode.txt file.
+It also reports the total number of reads, total number of reads that have valid barcode and total number of reads that have valid reads that pass the average quality score.
+There is a bash script containing the actual command.
+Feel free to try that script.

+## Clustring the barcode
+Once we get the extracted barcode, we can group similar extracted barcodes to putative barcode by using the bartender clustering componenti (bartender_single_com).
+Bartener provides one way to incorporate the UMI to each barcode to handle PCR errors.
+In the extracted barcode file, the line number is associated with each extracted barcode.
+User can replace this line number with the corresponding UMI in the original read file.
+Unfortunately, bartender can not automate this step, which needs user to write simple script to accomplish this step.
+There are several things that user can config on the grouping process (described in Bartender Clustering section).
+The most important parameter is the maximum distance that define whether two barcode could be viewed as same.
+The second one is the seed length.
+The possible values range from 3 to 8, with a default of 5 (recommended).
+The larger this value, the faster the program will run.
+In some cases with high sequence error rates, a higher setting will result in under-merging.
+And you can also choose the number of threads to leverage the computing power.
+Here we will use this command to clustering the extacted barcode.

+**bartender_single_com -f 2M_extracted_barcode.txt -o 2M_barcode -d 3**

+We will consider extracted barcode within 3 bp distance come from the same true barcode.
+2M_extracted_barcode.txt is the input file.
+We name the output file starting with 2M_barcode prefix.
+Bartender will generate three output files (described in the Bartender clustering section).
+All other param are in default values.

 # Components
 ## Bartender Extractor